 By Michael Suantak

-Just after the voice of the people was truly heard in the November Elections and the newly elected democratic government was installed, a major event for civil society leaders took place in Yangon last month from 8-9 March.
-The event, TechCamp Myanmar, focused on developing strategies to use technology to strengthen transparency and citizen engagement.
+Just after the voice of the people was truly heard in the November Elections and the newly elected democratic government was installed, Phandeeyar organized a major event for more than 70 civil society leaders interested in using technology to strengthen transparency and citizen engagement.

-The TechCamp Myanmar was organized to provide civil society organizations interested in technology to explore how they can use the internet and digital tools to strengthen and deepen broader citizen engagement on critical issues to be considered by the new government was organized with the total participant 77 of 56 leaders from 30 organizations from 9 states & regions of Myanmar, 28 were women.
-The main tracks covered were Data, Communication and Security.
-There were 20 trainers pair international with local trainers.
+TechCamp Myanmar was an event organized to provide civil society organizations interested in technology with opportunities to explore how they can use the internet and digital tools to strengthen and deepen broader citizen engagement on critical issues to be considered by the newly elected government.
+The event and follow-on grants that were awarded to the three organization featured in this blog post were supported with funding from the U.S. State Department and the U.S. Embassy Rangoon.